-Students represent 47 states and 79 countries around the world and international and ethnic minorities make up more than 25 percent of the student body.
+Students represent nearly every state and 71 countries around the world and international and ethnic minorities make up more than 25 percent of the student body.
 Together they comprise a learning community that prepares them to succeed in a global society.
-More than fifty student groups provide a host of extracurricular opportunities that develop leadership skills and enhance students' campus experience and post-college prospects.
-Lake Forest College offers recreational music, art, and theater programs, as well as 17 varsity sports and intramural and club sports.
+More than eighty student groups provide a host of extracurricular opportunities that develop leadership skills and enhance students' campus experience and post-college prospects.
+Lake Forest College offers recreational music, art, and theater programs, as well as 19 varsity sports and intramural and club sports.
 It competes in NCAA Division III.

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.